Mick Garris on good horror, Stephen King, and search histories

 MG: Despite all the pulpy aspects!

 I think this leads back to it being a good drama.
-Because, The Stand, being a King story, which is his Lord of the Rings in a way, there’s still a sense that this person could have been a cashier at my store.
+Because The Stand is a King story, which is his Lord of the Rings in a way, there’s still a sense that this person could have been a cashier at my store.
 Whether it’s Norman Bates or Laura San Giacomo’s character in The Stand.
 I appreciate that you have crafted this kind of career of telling stories that are, ultimately, about the terror of normality.

 MG: Thank you.
 I mean, I try and do it with the writing, as well as when I’m directing somebody else’s material.
 When you’re writing, you are the character.
 You are an empath, and you understand them from the inside.
 You gotta be kind of fucked up.
 But in the best kind of way.

 There’s a very fine line between creativity and madness.
-If you do it in a productive way, you’re creative.
+If you do it productively, you’re creative.
 If it’s not productive, that will get you in trouble.
 You’re nuts.
 There’s a very, very fine tightrope to walk.

 I did tell my partner that one of these days, one of the things I’ve written is gonna get made, and then nobody’s gonna care about my search history anymore.